 pinpoint red spots on skin

-ringing or buzzing in ears or any loss of hearing
+ringing or buzzing in ears or any decrease of hearing

 unusual bleeding or bruising

 Note: The unwanted side effects in the Less Common category above could also occur or become worse once you stop taking chloroquine.